psu13/mutable-hakyll/draft/qm.md

 particular, as we will see below, the rules don't really seem to tell you _where_ things are and _how_ they move at all.

-What is interesting is that we can talk about these puzzles without actually ever solving any differential equations or figuring out how atoms work.
-All you need is a system with two states which we will write in the following curious way: $|0 \rangle$ and $| 1
-\rangle$.
-As we will see below, using these two states and a couple of straightforward rules about how to combine them, you can derive all of the apparently strange conceptual problems in quantum mechanics for yourself.

 I'm going to call this second path to quantum mechanics the non-historical and algebraic path, or maybe the computer nerd path, since the quantum information theory and quantum computing types tend to take this point of view.
 If you ask noted computer scientist and